RubyFri/Dancing-Landing/README.md

 Team: Ruby, Yenta, Sage

 This is a demo web app for Software Engineering.
+To view and install the app visit https://thedancingqueens.great-site.net

-In order to run this app, download and set up XAMPP, place all files into the htdocs folder (replacing the files there by default), and navigate to localhost:8080/phpmyadmin in your browser.
+In order to run this app locally, download and set up XAMPP, place all files into the htdocs folder (replacing the files there by default), and navigate to localhost:8080/phpmyadmin in your browser.
 In PHPMyAdmin, create a new database named app-db, and enter the SQL tab.

 Once you have a query window, input the following two queries to create the necessary tables:
 ```